ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 PEP 561 describes how libraries can distribute these stubs so that your type checker picks them up.
 For instance, popular libraries often ship a `py.typed` marker and include inline types or separate stub packages (e.g.
 `types-requests`).
-As a user, you typically don't need to write stub files unless you're providing types for an untyped library or doing something very dynamic.
+As a user, you typically don't write stub files unless you're providing types for an untyped library or doing something very dynamic.
 But it's good to know that the ecosystem supports them, enabling gradual adoption of typing even for older code.

 ### General Best Practices